What does “suna” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “suna” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - suna – 砂 (すな) : a noun meaning ‘sand’ in Japanese.
 Native speakers use this noun to refer to small particles of rocks.
-The left part of the kanji means ‘rock’; the right part means ‘small’.
-So, this kanji character literally means ‘small rock’.
-This literal interpretation seems to be very close to the actual meaning.
-Normally, sand can be considered small particles or pieces of rocks.
+The left part of the kanji character means ‘rock’ in Japanese; the right part means ‘small’.
+So, this kanji character literally means ‘small rocks’ in Japanese.
+This literal interpretation is very close to the actual meaning.
+Normally, sand can be considered as small particles or pieces of rocks.

 Hope my explanations are understandable and helpful for Japanese learners.